ip-repo/cpp-collection/wallpaper-slide-show/wss.md

 **Notes:**
 - Ensure that the specified image folder contains compatible image files (e.g., JPEG, PNG).
 - Administrative privileges might be required for wallpaper changes.
+- Performance might be different depending on the system hardware.